ComposioHQ/ai-agents-workshop-07-25/README.md

 **What you'll build:**
 - A coding agent that can write, execute, and test Python code
-- Integration with file system operations
+- Integration with file system operations using Composio's FileTool app
 - A simple REPL (Read-Eval-Print Loop) tool

 **Key files:**